Leukemia: History

 Leukemia was first described by anatomist and surgeon Alfred-Armand-Louis-Marie Velpeau in 1827.
 A more complete description was given by pathologist Rudolf Virchow in 1845.
 Around ten years after Virchow's findings, pathologist Franz Ernst Christian Neumann found that the bone marrow of a deceased person with leukemia was colored "dirty green-yellow" as opposed to the normal red.
 This finding allowed Neumann to conclude that a bone marrow problem was responsible for the abnormal blood of people with leukemia.

 By 1900, leukemia was viewed as a family of diseases as opposed to a single disease.
 By 1947, Boston pathologist Sidney Farber believed from past experiments that aminopterin, a folic acid mimic, could potentially cure leukemia in children.
-The majority of the children with ALL who were tested showed signs of improvement in their bone marrow, but none of them was actually cured.
-This, however, led to further experiments.
+The majority of the children with ALL who were tested showed signs of improvement in their bone marrow, but none of them were actually cured.
+Nevertheless, this result did lead to further experiments.

-In 1962, researchers Emil J. Freireich, Jr. and Emil Frei III used combination chemotherapy to attempt to cure leukemia.
+In 1962, researchers Emil J. Freireich Jr. and Emil Frei III used combination chemotherapy to attempt to cure leukemia.
 The tests were successful with some people surviving long after the tests.